-Through six seasons at the helm, Jason Kilby has proven a successful track record as men's soccer coach at the Universty of Mary Washington.
+Through seven seasons at the helm, Jason Kilby has proven a successful track record as men's soccer coach at the Universty of Mary Washington, and led the Eagles back to the NCAA Tournament.

 After leading UMW to a 7-7-3 mark in his first season on campus, Kilby led the Eagles to a 12-8-1 mark in 2012, advancing all the way to the CAC Championship.
 With a freshman-laden roster in 2013, the Eagles finished with a 12-7 mark, and advanced to the CAC semifinals in both 2014 and 2015.
-Last fall, the Eagles reached the CAC Championship after a 14-4 campaign.
+In 2016, the Eagles reached the CAC Championship after a 14-4 campaign, and last fall saw UMW win the CAC Championship and advance to the NCAA Tournament.

 In nine years at NC Wesleyan, Kilby led the Battling Bishops to a 120-43-13 overall record with a 43-7-6 mark in USA South Conference play.
 Kilby's impressive tenure at NCWC included back-to-back undefeated USA South Conference Championships in '04 and '05, as well as back-to-back undefeated regular seasons in '06 and '07.